 - The fund promotes the UN Sustainable Development Goals (UN SDGs) by partially investing in sustainable investments contributing to such goals 2.
-The fund promotes sound sustainability practices through inclusion of issuers aligned with the sustainability-profile of the fund in respect to environmental, social and governance related aspects. - 3.
-The fund promotes sound environmental stewardship through inclusion of issuers aligned with the carbon-risk-profile of the fund in respect to environmental aspects measured through climate parameters . - 4.
-The fund promotes adherence to UN Global Compact, principles, OECD Guidelines for Multinational Enterprises, UN Guiding Principles on Business and Human Rights and ILO conventions and other relevant social safeguards through the exclusion of certain activities and conducts deemed harmful to society.
+The fund promotes adherence to UN Global Compact, principles, OECD Guidelines for Multinational Enterprises, UN Guiding Principles on Business and Human Rights and ILO conventions and other relevant social safeguards through the exclusion of certain activities and conducts deemed harmful to society. - 3.
+The fund promotes environmental safeguards through the exclusion of certain activities deemed to have significant negative climate impact. - 4.
+The fund promotes certain ethical and social safeguards through the exclusion of certain activities deemed to be non-ethical or controversial.

-- 5. The fund promotes environmental safeguards through the exclusion of certain activities deemed to have significant negative climate impact. - The fund promotes certain ethical and social safeguards through the exclusion of certain activities deemed to be non-ethical or controversial. - 7.
-The fund considers, addresses and reports on principal adverse impacts - 8.
-The fund seeks to influence issuers' impact on sustainability matters through engagement, at the level of underlying funds - 9.
+- 5. The fund considers, addresses and reports on principal adverse impacts - 6.
+The fund seeks to influence issuers' impact on sustainability matters through engagement, at the level of underlying funds - 7.
 The fund seeks to influence issues' impact on sustainability matters through having voting on material sustainability topics, at the level of underlying funds